euberdeveloper/mqtt-now/README.md

 **Options parameters:**

 * __type__: Default value: `Protocol.MQTT`.
 If not overwritten, the protocol and the port of the url will be determined by this property.
-* __protocol__: Default value: `undefined.
+* __protocol__: Default value: `undefined`.
 Specifies the protocol to use in the url string.
 Note: overwrites the protocol specified by type property but is overwritten by url property.
-* __host__: Default value: `localhost.
+* __host__: Default value: `localhost`.
 Specifies the host to use in the url string.
 Note: overwritten by url property.
-* __port__: Default value: `undefined.
+* __port__: Default value: `undefined`.
 Specifies the port to use in the url string.
 Note: overwrites the port specified by type property but is overwritten by url property.
-* __url__: Default value: `undefined.
+* __url__: Default value: `undefined`.
 Specifies the url used by the connection.
 Note: overwrites all the other properties that specify the url.
 * __onError__: Default value: `error => {}`.
 Specifies what will be executed in case of an error.
 Note: overwritten by the more-specific onError option whether specified in a certain topic.
 * __actions__: Default value: `[]`.
 The actions (topic and message) that you want to publish.
 See __MqttPublishAction__ to further information.
 * __interval__: Default value: `1`.
 The time in milliseconds between every publication of a topic.
 Note: overwritten by the more-specific interval option whether specified in a certain topic.

 **MqttPublishAction**

 * __topic__: The topic that will be published.
-* __message__: The message that will be published.
+* __message__: The message that will be published, as a string or a Buffer.
 * __onError__: Optional.
 What will be executed in case of a publishing error.
 Note: overwrites the onError callback specified by the options.
 * __interval__: Optional.
 The time in milliseconds between every publication of this topic.
 Note: overwrites the interval property specified by the options.

 ### subscribe